ttab/mage/README.md

 ### `sql:db`

+DB calls DBWithName using the current directory name as the database name.

+### `sql:dbwithname` "name"

-DB creates a local database and login role with the same name and the password 'pass'.
+reates a local database and login role with the same name and the password 'pass'.

 ### `sql:migrate`